 Searchable data has become a staple for modern organizations.
 One of the most powerful weapons of any software is the ability to recall crucial data rapidly.
 Books, newspaper articles, and business memos hold important information that organizations or individuals want to pinpoint.
-Digitize your documents with Dropbox and slice through your inquiry times.
+Digitize your documents with Dropbox to slice through your inquiry times.

-Keep Files up to Date Across All Devices
+2. Keep Files Current Across All Devices

-Recover Deleted Files to Reduce Potential Errors
+3. Recover Deleted Files

-Mistakes are inevitable, but with Dropbox they can be minimized.
+Mistakes are inevitable but with Dropbox they can be minimized.
 Take for example the devastating error of deleting files unintentionally.
 This is quite common in large enterprises due to the fact many users have access to the files.
 Fortunately, Dropbox has backup systems in place to ensure nothing disastrous will result from a simple mistake.

 Dropbox gives users the option to recover deleted files for a period of time after the deletion.
 The standard time allowance to recover the file is thirty days, which is more than enough to realize a mistake has been made.
 If the situation arises where more time is needed, Dropbox has an option to extend the recovery period to a year.

-Do this to maximize the input from multiple authorities on your next project.
-There is a ‘file request’ feature that gives people without Dropbox a chance to upload and share files without creating a Dropbox account.
+Strengthen the authority of a project by accepting more input from multiple sources.
+Most individuals believe Dropbox limits interaction and file-sharing exclusively to Dropbox users.
+However, this isn’t the case.
+Maximize the input from multiple authorities using the ‘file request’ feature.
+This gives people without Dropbox a chance to upload and share files without creating a Dropbox account.
 There is limitless potential when an organization isn’t handcuffed by restrictions to access.
 This feature creates endless opportunities for asset distribution.